• Skip to primary navigation

 They're just one of the many pretty details you'll find in this historic cemetery!

 • Location: The cemetery is located at 1416-1498 Washington Avenue in New Orleans, Louisiana.
+You'll find the entrance near Commander's Palace restaurant.

-• For More Information: Save Our Cemeteries is helping to restore New Orleans Cemeteries, and they are a great resource for information and tours for any of NOLA's cities of the dead.
-If you're looking for a specific plot in Lafayette Cemetery, visit the Lafayette Cemetery No. 1 website.
+• More Information: Save Our Cemeteries is helping to restore New Orleans Cemeteries, and they are a great resource for information and tours for any of NOLA's cities of the dead.
+If you're looking for a specific plot in Lafayette Cemetery, check out this cross-index to the plaques and tombs.

 Other Things to Do in New Orleans